Sandeep9480/JDOB/README.md

-# This is a amazon clone website.This website is build by using HTML and CSS.
+# This is a amazon clone project.This website is build by using HTML and CSS.